Controlling Your Drawing's Pixel Dimensions

 Export_1point is in the top-left corner of the drawing, and the dimensions of the drawing will be the size in GeoGebra units multiplied by the value of "PixelsPerUnit" slider.
 In the example drawing above, the size of the export area is -1.25 to +1.25 units along the x and y axes, and the slider is set to 150 pixels per unit.
 Thus the dimensions of the exported image should equal 375 by 375 pixels.

 Firstly, if you are using GeoGebra 5 Classic, when you export the PNG or SVG image, you will need to select the "Size in pixels" option from the drop-down menu of the export dialog.
 If you are using GeoGebra 6 Classic, I think this is done automatically for you.
 Secondly, sometimes the dimensions of the exported image are off the mark by a pixel or two.
 For instance, the dimensions of the above drawing may end up being 376 by 375 pixels instead of 375 by 375 pixels.
-There's no real way to avoid this as far as I know.
+If you export as SVG you can fix these errors using a text editor.
+Using InkScape you can then convert the SVG to PNG.